theo-walton/push_swap/README.md

 ~~~~

-credit of RM goes to nedoka
+credit of README goes to nedoka